openrobotics/osra-policies-and-procedures/open-rmf_project_charter.md

    1. setting a significant release date for the Project;

-   1. altering a significant release date of the Project; and
+   1. altering a significant release date of the Project;

+   1. setting a end-of-life date for a release of the Project;

+   1. altering a end-of-life date for a release of the Project; and

    1. recommending a course of action to the TGC.